dpgaspar/Flask-AppBuilder/docs/customizing.rst

 Changing themes
 ---------------

-F.A.B comes with bootwatch themes ready to use, to change bootstrap default theme just change the APP_THEME key
+F.A.B comes with bootswatch themes ready to use, to change bootstrap default theme just change the APP_THEME key's value.

 - On config.py (from flask-appbuilder-skeleton), using spacelab theme::